The Skinny On Muscles

 What's happening to our bodies before, during, and after exercise.

 We all know exercise is good for us.
-We remind ourselves of it whenever we’re tempted to sleep in instead of work out or go home after work instead of to the gym.
+We remind ourselves of it whenever we’re tempted to sleep in instead of work out or go home after work instead of going to the gym.
 But what’s actually happening to our bodies during exercise?
 Does it really give us more energy or is that all in our heads?
 And does carbo-loading actually do anything for my workouts?

 We looked behind the scenes at what’s really going on with our muscles when we exercise to address some of these questions and more.